Hitting the standard: Fillies, Menear have strong start to season

 “You don’t know what’s going to happen.”

-Ciez anchored the 400 freestyle relay of Maria Mrosko, Elizabeth Thomas and Cecilia Mrosko to the meet-clinching points with a first-place finish in the 400 freestyle relay with a time of 4:06.50.
+Ciez anchored the 400 freestyle relay of Maria Mrosko, Elizabeth Thomas and Cecilia Mrosko to the meet-clinching points with a first-place finish in 4:06.50.

 Maria Mrosko had two WPIAL qualifying swims.
 The LH senior won the 100 butterfly in 1:00.86 and finished the 200 IM in 2:15.62, although she was second to Mapletown’s Ella Menear.
 Menear finished first, but did not factor in the final results as an independent swimmer.